 Not the time or the place.
 Since when do you decide what the time or the place is.
 You don't get to say what the time or place is!
-And since when is a chicken funeral not the time or place for anything.
-Has there ever even been one!?

 It's just that - (he gestures to the grave) - the chicken.